VolkerMuehlhaus/openems_ihp_sg13g2/README.md

 ## run_rfcmim_2port_full
 This is an example for MIM capacitor modelling, demonstrating features like via array merging.
 The ultra thin MIM dielectric in the stackup is replaced by a thicker dielectric with larger permittivity, resulting in the same area capacitance.
 This is to prevent an ultra-small time step in simulation that would be required to resolve the ultra-thin MIM dielectric, slowing down simulation.

+The resulting S-parameters can be used for simulation, but you can also extract a lumped element pi model using the [mim-from-s2p](https://github.com/VolkerMuehlhaus/lumpedmodel/tree/main/mim_from_s2p) tool.

 ![plot](./doc/run_rfcmim_2port_full.png)